Airtel India

 Airtel is the first Indian telecom service provider to achieve Cisco Gold Certification.
-It also acts as a carrier for national and international long distance communication services.
+It also acts as a carrier for national and international long-distance communication services.
 The company has a submarine cable landing station at Chennai, with a connection to Singapore.
 Airtel was named India's second most valuable brand in the first ever Brandz ranking by Millward Brown and WPP plc in 2014.

 Mobile services

 Airtel operates in all telecom circles of India.

 3G

 On 18 May 2010, the 3G spectrum auction was completed and Airtel paid the Government of India ₹123 billion for spectrum in 13 telecom circles of India: Delhi, Mumbai, Andhra Pradesh, Karnataka, Tamil Nadu, Uttar Pradesh (West), Rajasthan, West Bengal, Himachal Pradesh, Bihar, Assam, North East, and Jammu & Kashmir.
-Airtel also operates 3G services in Maharashtra & Goa, Kolkata, Gujarat and Punjab circles through an agreement with Vodafone Idea.
+Airtel also operates 3G services in Maharashtra & Goa, Kolkata, Gujarat and Punjab circles through an agreement with Vodafone.
 This gives Airtel a 3G presence in all 22 out of 22 circles in India.
 Airtel is fined by DoT 3.50 billion for not stopping offering 3G Services through Roaming Pacts outside its Licensed Zones in Seven Circles.

 On 20 September 2010, Bharti Airtel said that it had given contracts to Ericsson India, Nokia Siemens Networks (NSN) to set up infrastructure for providing 3G services in the country.
 These vendors would plan, design, deploy and maintain 3G–HSPA (third-generation, high-speed packet access) networks in 13 telecom circles where the company had won 3G licences.
 While Airtel awarded network contracts for seven 3G circles to Ericsson India, NSN would manage networks in three circles.
 Chinese telecom equipment vendor Huawei Technologies was introduced as the third partner for three circles.

 Airtel launched 3G services in Bangalore on 24 January 2011.
 On 27 January 2011, Airtel launched 3G in Chennai and Coimbatore in Tamil Nadu.
 On 27 July 2011, 3G services were launched in Kerala's 3 largest cities – Kochi, Kozhikode and Thiruvananthapuram.

 Airtel 3G services are available in 200 cities through its network and in 500 cities through intra-circle roaming arrangements with other operators.
 Airtel had about 5.4 million 3G customers of which 4 million are 3G data customers as of September 2012.
 Airtel has 3G licence in all 22 circles.

 In October 2017, Bharti Airtel announced its acquisition of Tata Docomo having roughly 40 million subscribers.

 In June 2019, Airtel closed their 3G network in Kolkata.
 In Kolkata users can only access 4G and 2G networks.
-In an event, Airtel confirmed that it will shut down their 3G network all over India and re-farm the spectrum towards 4G by the year 2020.
-Then onwards Airtel will provide only 2G and 4G connectivity in the country.
+As of April 2025, Airtel does not provide a 3G network and only 5G, 4G LTE, and 2G services are offered.